HASwitchPlate/openHASP-docs/docs/faq.md

 ### :question: Is there a file browser built-in?

-*A:* Since v0.6.0 there is a native file browser included on ESP32.
+Since v0.6.0 there is a native file browser included on ESP32.

 You can use it to upload, download and edit files on the flash partition of the ESP32.
 Using that webpage, you can right-click and delete files: